4d/docs/docs/Concepts/classes.md

 Class extends Rectangle

-Class constructor ($side:Integer)
+Class constructor ($side : Integer)

 	// It calls the parent class's constructor with lengths
 	// provided for the Rectangle's width and height Super($side;$side)
 	// In derived classes, Super must be called before you
 	// can use 'This'
 	This.name:="Square"

-Function getArea
+Function getArea()
 	C_LONGINT($0)
 	$0:=This.height*This.width
 ```